oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6017_size/85_mm_id_130_mm_od_22_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6017 Size 85 Mm Id 130 Mm Od 22 Mm Depth
+# Hardware Bearing 6000 Series 6017 Size 85 mm Id 130 mm Od 22 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base